87 results - showing 31 - 60

 150 Piccadilly, London W1J 9BR

-One of London’s most elaborate dining rooms, the food here by the well-respected executive chef John Williams more than matches its surroundings.
-Here is a restaurant where you can expect domes to be lifted off dishes like veal cheek blanquette with white asparagus and Madeira.
-For sheer theatricality, order the crepes Suzette which are finished off in front of you.
+One of London’s most opulent dining rooms, the food here by the well-respected executive chef John Williams MBE more than matches its surroundings.
+Here is a restaurant where you can expect a lot of synchronised dome lifting and exquisite service.
+For sheer theatricality, order the crepes Suzette, which are finished off in front of you.

 wildhoneysjint